kirby-deprecated-plugins/kirby-plugin-installer/README.md

 - **Install**, **update**, **delete** and **deactivate** plugins.
 - Everything is done with the widget.
 - Visit plugin Github repository link.
+- It will warn if the file does not match the folder, or the plugin type is wrong.
+- Possible to restrict permission to only super admin users.

 **[Installation instructions](docs/install.md)**